 Buy your seed, and if possible buy an open pollinated heirloom variety.
 Because then you CAN use your own seed next year.
 The open pollinated varieties are also hardier.

-You will find a lot more interesting varieties amongst the heirlooms then you cn find in the standard collection of you local gardening centre.
+You will find many more interesting varieties amongst the heirlooms than you can find in the standard collection of hybrids at your local gardening centre.

 Start your watermelon seeds in the ground, right where they are supposed to grow.
-The soil should be at least 18°C for them to germinate.
+The soil should be at least 18°C/65F for them to germinate.

 Unless you have an extremely short growing season, do NOT start your watermelon seed in a pot or punnet.
 Do NOT buy watermelon seedlings from a nursery.

-Save yourself this totally needless extra work and stick your seeds in the ground, about two cm or an inch deep.
+Save yourself this totally needless extra work and stick your seeds in the ground, about two centimetres or an inch deep.